Anatomy-Aware Text-Visual Fusion with Dual-Perspective Prompts for Fine-Grained Lumbar Spine Segmentation: Experimental results and analysis

-\textit{(3) When incorporating both HASF and CCAE, ATM-Net achieves the best results.} As shown in the final row of Table~\ref{tab:ablation}, when HASF and CCAE are combined, ATM-Net consistently and significantly boosts performance across all metrics on both datasets.
+\textit{\textbf{(3) When incorporating both HASF and CCAE, ATM-Net achieves the most optimal results.}} As indicated in the last row of Table~\ref{tab:ablation}, when incorporating both HASF and CCAE, ATM-Net achieves consistent and significant improvement across all the metrics on both datasets.
 Both DSC and Jaccard witness a boost of at least 10\% on both datasets.
-Considering metrics regarding boundary similarity, ATM-Net also achieves consistent improvements.
-The ASD drops by 4.89 and 0.44 pixels on MRSpineSeg and SPIDER, respectively.
+Considering metrics regarding boundary similarity, ATM-Net gets comparative results with only one of the components (discussed in \Cref{sec:discuss}(1)).
+However, when integrating both HASF and CCAE, ATM-Net achieves consistent improvements.
+The ASD drops by 4.89 and 0.44 on MRSpineSeg and SPIDER, respectively.
 These factors demonstrate that integrating both holistic and channel-wise anatomical textual information is crucial for achieving robust fine-grained segmentation of lumbar spine MRI.

+To further validate the effectiveness of the proposed CCAE module, we provide visual comparisons of the predicted probability maps with and without CCAE.
+As shown in \Cref{fig:probability_map}, the incorporation of CCAE enables the model to better overcome inter-class similarities and more accurately distinguish adjacent vertebrae and intervertebral discs.
+For instance, without the CCAE module, the model fails to accurately distinguish the vertebrae L5 and L4, whereas after introducing CCAE, these structures can be more clearly and accurately separated; a similar improvement is observed for the intervertebral discs L5/S and L4/L5.
+Moreover, the confidence along the target boundaries increases noticeably with CCAE.
+These results demonstrate that CCAE effectively enhances feature discrimination among neighboring anatomical structures, allowing the network to produce more discriminative and reliable probability maps, thereby leading to more accurate segmentation results.